rafaelma/pgbackman/docs/manual.rst

      | 00001 | pg-backup01.uio.no | Main backup server |
      +-------+------------------+----------------------+

 #.
-Check that the configuration parameters for this backup server are
+Check that the configuration parameters for the backup server are
    correct. e.g. One will have to update the directories with the postgreSQL client binaries if you are using Debian::